RickardA/go-graphql-template/README.md

 ## Summary ##

-Go-Graphql-Template is a template with minimum code to get CRUD working with grapqhl in Golang.
+Go-Graphql-Template is a template with minimum code to get CRUD and subscriptions working with grapqhl in Golang.
-The template uses a mongodb database that is run through a docker container.
+The template uses a mongodb database that is run through docker.

+## Requirements ##
+- Docker
+- VSCode (To use debugger/launch task)
+- Golang

 ## Get Started ##